Reviewing Innodata Inc. (INOD)'s and NCR Corporation (NYSE:NCR)'s results | New Business Observer

 Profitability

-Table 2 provides Innodata Inc. and NCR Corporation’s return on equity, net margins and return on assets.
+Table 2 represents Innodata Inc. (NASDAQ:INOD) and NCR Corporation (NYSE:NCR)’s net margins, return on assets and return on equity.

 |Net Margins